Effective bilipschitz bounds on drilling and filling: Existence of cone deformations

 Since $X$ is a hyperbolic $3$--manifold, its bundle of infinitesimal isometries can be identified with $TX \otimes \CC \cong TX \oplus i\,TX$.
 Here $(v,iw) \in TX\oplus i\,TX$ corresponds to an infinitesimal translation in the direction of $v$ and an infinitesimal rotation about an axis in the direction of $w$.
 In \cite{hk:shape}, Hodgson and Kerckhoff show that $\omega$ can be taken to be \emph{harmonic}, which means it will have the form

-where $\eta$ is a $TX$--valued $1$--form on $X$, and $*$ is the Hodge star operator on forms on $X$ that takes the vector valued 2--form $D\eta$ to a vector valued 1--form.
+where $\eta$ is a $TX$--valued $1$--form on $X$, and $*$ is the Hodge star operator on forms on $X$ that takes the vector-valued 2--form $D\eta$ to a vector-valued 1--form.
 The forms $\eta$ and $*D\eta$ are both symmetric and traceless.
 Under an appropriate $L^2$ integrability condition, $\omega$ is the unique closed and co-closed harmonic form in its cohomology class; see \refrem{OmegaUniqueness} for details.

 Given any component $\sigma_j$ of the singular locus $\Sigma$, Hodgson and Kerckhoff use cylindrical coordinates about $\sigma_j$ to compute two explicit closed and co-closed forms.
 The first, $\omega_m = \eta_m + i*D\eta_m$, represents an infinitesimal deformation which decreases the cone angle but does not affect the real part of the complex length of the meridian.
 The second, $\omega_\ell = \eta_\ell+i*D\eta_\ell$, stretches the singular locus but leaves the holonomy of the meridian unchanged.
 The effects of $\omega_m$ and $\omega_\ell$ on the complex length of any peripheral curve were computed in \cite[pages~32--33]{hk:ConeRigidity} and recorded in \cite[Lemma~2.1]{hk:univ}.